Debugger3000/ResumeTailor/README.md

 ## 📝 What does this application do?

-Automate Resume Tailoring and Form Completion with the click of a button!
+Automated Resume Tailoring and Form Completion with the click of a button!

 ### Resume Tailoring
 Tailor your resume by providing a job description and an upload of your .docx resume.
 Provide skills and the model will swap job titles and skills as you see fit.